How Long Does It Take To Recover From Cannabinoid Hyperemesis Syndrome?

 • capsaicin cream

-Many people who have been diagnosed with CHS report that they got symptomatic relief from hot showers or hot baths.
+Many people who have been diagnosed with CHS report that they get symptomatic relief from hot showers or hot baths.
+While the mechanism is not fully understood, hot showers are thought to involve activation of TRPV1 receptors, which may temporarily override cannabinoid receptor overstimulation.

 Complications From CHS